 What are the reviews like?

 The Epic MAX Star fairway wood gets much less interest than other, more popular Callaway woods because it’s considered “niche”.
-It’s also quite new at the time of writing.
+Having said that, it currently enjoys an average rating of 4.6/5 (91% recommended) on Callaway Golf Pre-Owned.

 What People Like